Indonesia warns coal supply crunch not over as China prices rally

 JAKARTA, Jan 4 (Reuters) - Indonesia has warned that its coal supply situation remains critical, ahead of Wednesday's review of its export ban, unnerving global markets for the fuel used to generate most of the electricity that drives Asia's biggest economies.

-Coal futures in China, the world's biggest consumer of the fuel, surged on Tuesday after Indonesia, the top exporter of the coal used in power plants and China's largest overseas supplier, on Saturday banned exports for January to avoid outages at the generators run by state-owned utility Perusahan Listrik Negara (PLN).
+Coal futures in China, the world's biggest consumer of the fuel, surged on Tuesday after Indonesia, the top exporter of the coal used in power plants and China's largest overseas supplier, on Saturday banned exports for January to avoid outages atits domestic generators.

 The price rise is among the first signs of the impact of Indonesia's coal export ban, which threatens the energy security of some of the world's biggest economies such as China, India, Japan and South Korea.

-China's benchmark thermal coal futures rose by as much as 7.8% in the first day of trading since the policy was announced and were at 712.40 yuan ($111.81) a tonne.
-That is the highest since Dec.
-20 and futures are set for their biggest gain since Oct.
-19.
+China's benchmark thermal coal futures rose by as much as 7.8% in the first day of trading since the policy was announced and closed at 713.80 yuan ($112) a tonne, up 6.4%.

+That was the biggest daily increase since Oct.
+19, when prices climbed to a record 1,848 yuan a tonne amid a supply deficit in China caused by shortages from domestic mines.

-Late on Monday, PLN said it has secured 3.2 million tonnes of coal out of the 5.1 million tonnes of additional supply for January it needs to avoid widespread outages.
+Late on Monday, Indonesia's state-owned electric utility Perusahan Listrik Negara (PLN) said it has secured 3.2 million tonnes of coal out of the 5.1 million tonnes of additional supply for January it needs to avoid widespread outages.

 But, it warned that "this critical period is not yet over", adding that it continued to coordinate with the government and other coal suppliers.

-At the same time, Indonesian President Joko Widodo said that coal miners, as well as liquefied natural gas producers, must prioritise domestic supply and ensure energy security in Indonesia before exporting.
+Some smaller miners have declared force majeure on their shipments, the legal term for when a supplier cannot meet a contract because of forces beyond their control, coal traders based in Singapore and India said on Tuesday.

+The firms that declared the force majeure were mostly ones who had not fulfilled the so-called domestic market obligation (DMO), a coal mining executive in Jakarta said.

-He threatened to revoke the business permits of miners which failed to meet a so-called domestic market obligation (DMO) that requires them to sell 25% of their coal output to the domestic market at a maximum price of $70 per tonne.
+Under the DMO, miners are required to sell 25% of their output to local power plants at a maximum price of $70 per tonne.

-Finance Minister Sri Mulyani Indrawati said the ban was enacted to avoid disrupting the recovery of Indonesia's economy, Southeast Asia's biggest, from the COVID-19 pandemic.
+Indonesian President Joko Widodo threatened on Monday to revoke the business permits of miners who failed to met their DMO requirements.

 Indonesian authorities are set to reexamine the export ban on Wednesday.

-The logistics of re-routing coal cargoes to PLN's power stations will be challenging because it will require smaller barges rather than large carriers, said a Singapore-based coal analyst.

-Pandu Sjahrir, chairman of the Indonesian Coal Miners Association, said as a "very short-term solution" the group's ten biggest members will help PLN close the supply gap.
+Pandu Sjahrir, chairman of the Indonesian Coal Miners Association, said on Monday the group's ten biggest members will help PLN close the supply gap as a "very short-term solution".

+Indonesian miners met with the trade ministry for discussions again on Tuesday, said an industry group source.
+"The government is trying to make the exports work ... the main priority is availability of coal supply to PLN," the source said.

+Because of the major producers' willingness to work with PLN to resolve the issue, a full-month ban might be avoided, said Rory Simington, principal analyst for Asia Pacific coal research at Wood Mackenzie.

 On Tuesday, Indonesian State-Owned Enterprises (SOE) Minister Erick Thohir said in a statement the ministry is working to improve PLN's coal supply management and infrastructure.